BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/projects-api.md

   a field a resource is created and a field `name` is present in the payload, it will be expanded to `http://schema.org/name` by the system during indexing and fetch operations.
 This field is optional and will default to `{{base}}/v1/vocabs/{org_label}/{project_label}/`.
+- `{enforceSchema}`: Boolean - Allows to ban the creation of unconstrained resources in this project
 - `{apiMappings}`: Json object - provides a convenient way to compact/expand URIs when performing operations on a sub-resource.
 This field is optional.